 What is Historic About Hamburg?

-Hamburg has no battlefield, no log cabin or stately mansion where someone famous was born.
+Our banners say “Historic Hamburg.”
+We have no battlefield, no log cabin or stately mansion where someone famous was born.
 The town has no disaster site (although we survived a terrible flood in 1906), and there are no songs or poems written about the town.
 But don’t be misled.
 Our town has a history and a claim to distinction.
-This little town of 4,000 people nestled by the river and the mountain was a town that worked –in every sense of the word.
+This little town of 4,000 people nestled by the river and the mountain was a town that worked, in every sense of the word.

 Hamburg was laid out in 1779, and attained borough status in 1837.
-It was a transportation hub, with the old Centre Turnpike, the Schuylkill River and its canal, railroads, and eventually two major highways.
-It was also an agricultural center, surrounded by farms, dairies and orchards.
-It was an industrial giant.
+It was always a transportation hub, with the old Centre Turnpike, the Schuylkill River and its canal, two railroads, and eventually two main highways.
+It was an agricultural center, surrounded by farms, dairies and orchards.
+And it was also an industrial giant.

 The air was stained by smoke from stacks and trains, and tainted by lead fumes.
 But people could always find jobs, close enough to be able to walk home for lunch.
 The lines at the banks on payday were long.
 The smokestacks, the factory whistles, the regular paychecks, they were part of our history.

 In the center of town were many stores.
 The largest of them would be dwarfed by any of today’s strip malls, but they were ideal for their time.
 They carried just what the people needed, priced at what they were willing and able to pay.
-There was healthy competition between them, with several department stores (family-run, not chains), and a great variety of specialty stores – all within easy walking distance.
+There was healthy competition between them, with several department stores (family-owned, not chains) and a great variety of specialty stores, all within easy walking distance.
 There were also those popular, convenient “mom and pop” grocery stores gracing almost every block.

-A utopian idea, prevalent in the middle of the 20th century, was that in the “World of Tomorrow” people would be able to live, work, shop and play in planned communities built along those lines.
-But those conditions were already here, in Hamburg!
+A utopian idea, prevalent in the middle of the 20th Century, was that in the “World of Tomorrow” people would be able to live, work, shop and play in communities planned along those lines.
+But those conditions were already here, in Hamburg.
 We weren’t the only place like that, of course, but we were a good example.

 Surrounding all this commerce and industry were the blocks of homes.
-There were row homes, double homes, modest little wooden houses — often right next to big imposing Victorian structures.
+There were row houses, double homes, modest little wooden, brick and stone houses – often right next to big imposing Victorian structures.
 These houses were neatly kept, with gardens and trees, and swept sidewalks, and lines of wash hung out in back yards every Monday morning.
 Some people never locked their doors, never felt they had to.
 That’s part of our history too.

 Churches, schools and recreation filled out their lives.
 Hamburg musicians formed several good bands, and there were outstanding sport teams.
-Our Carnegie library was established in 1904.
-A park and swimming pool, movies, fraternal organizations filled leisure time.
-The King Frost Parade, begun in 1910, is still drawing tens of thousands of visitors each October.
+Our Carnegie library was built in 1904.
+A park, playground and swimming pool, movies, and fraternal organizations filled leisure hours.
+The King Frost Parade, begun in 1910, is still drawing crowds of visitors each October.
+Now a new festival, A Taste of Hamburg-er, happens at the end of every summer.

-Most of the smokestacks are gone now, as the industries have gone overseas.
+Most of the smokestacks are gone now, as one by one the industries have gone overseas.
 Many of the stores have closed.
-Those that are left are making an effort to fit into the Hamburg of the present day.
-The surrounding hills are dotted with housing developments and new schools.
-Most people commute to work.
+Those that are left are making an effort to fit into present-day life.
+On surrounding hills we see housing developments and new schools.
+Huge warehouses take up former acres of farmland.
+Most people commute to jobs, or work from home.
 Our future will not resemble our past.

-We still supply the world with our best — our people.
+We still supply the world with our best – our people.
 We’ve sent soldiers to the Revolution and every war since.
-Our scholars, athletes, workers, and artists, go out into the world and bring us honor.
+Our scholars, athletes, workers and artists go out into the world and bring honor.

 As far as history goes, looking at the big picture, the way Hamburg grew and sorted itself out has worked.
 The families, the effort, the daily shouldering of responsibilities, the interaction – it worked remarkably well.
 That’s our history, and we can be proud of it.